metakeule/replacer/README.md

 Performance
 -----------

-Runing benchmarks in the benchmark directory, I get the following results (go1.4 64-bit, linux):
+Runing benchmarks in the benchmark directory, I get the following results (go1.4, linux64):

 replacing 2 placeholders that occur 2500x in the template